cristian-5/Spin/Documentation/Functions.md

-# Stack Functions
+# Spin Functions

 ### Declaration

-Functions in Stack are defined with the keyword `func` followed by an identifier, parameters enclosed in round parenthesis, the return type and the block of code.
+Functions in Spin are defined with the keyword `func` followed by an identifier, parameters enclosed in round parenthesis, the return type and the block of code.